 Before you book in for a COVID-19 vaccination, you can learn more about how safe, effective and essential they are for protecting us and those we care for.
 Getting vaccinated is the best way we can get back to the way of life we know and cherish.

 Vaccination is free, safe and the best way to protect yourself, your family and the community.
 Both the Pfizer and AstraZeneca vaccines are highly effective in protecting people against severe illness, hospitalisation and death from COVID-19.

-Neither vaccine contains animal products or alcohol.
+None of the above listed vaccines contains animal products or alcohol.

-The Australian Technical Advisory Group on Immunisation (ATAGI) advises that the Pfizer (Comirnaty) vaccine is the preferred option for adults aged under 50 years.
-However the AstraZeneca vaccine can be considered where the benefits clearly outweigh the risk for that individual, and they can give informed consent based on an understanding of the risks and benefits.
+The Oxford AstraZeneca vaccine is the preferred vaccine for those aged 60 and above, but can be considered for 18 to 59 year olds where the benefits clearly outweigh the risk for that individual, and they can give informed consent based on an understanding of the risks and benefits.

-Adults under 50 years who wish to proceed with booking for the AstraZeneca Vaccine should read the information provided by the Australian Government prior to booking.
+Adults under 60 years who wish to proceed with booking for the AstraZeneca Vaccine should read the information provided by the Australian Government prior to booking.
 Our immunisers will ensure informed consent is obtained prior to vaccine administration.

 People of any age who have had the first dose of the AstraZeneca vaccine without any serious adverse effects such as blood clots or anaphylaxis, can safely book in to be given the second dose.